erroronline1/caro/readme.md

 * Product documents are displayed in accordance with their article number, but with a bit of fuzziness to provide information for similar products (e.g. different sizes).
 It is possible to have documents displayed that do not really match the product.
 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
-* The products database and depending functions (orders, product search) show a processing time of about 0.5 seconds per 100k entries.
-On 1m entries this can lead up to a 5 second delay.
 * Only one timezone is supported.

 ## Customisation